Fourier-Mukai partners of abelian varieties and K3 surfaces in positive and mixed characteristics: Abelian variety case

-By the following lemma, $S_F$ is in fact a closed subgroup variety of $X\times_L\widehat{X}$: \begin{Lemma} Let $L$ be an algebraically closed field.
+By the following lemma, $S_F$ is a closed subgroup variety of $X\times_L\widehat{X}$: \begin{Lemma} Let $L$ be an algebraically closed field.
 Let $M$ be an algebraic space quasi-separated and locally of finite type over $L$.
 Then, any section $s:\Spec L\longrightarrow M$ defines a closed immersion. \end{Lemma} \begin{proof} We choose an \'etale cover $U\longrightarrow M$ by a scheme and prove that the base-changed map $s_U:U\times_M\Spec L\longrightarrow U$ is a closed immersion.
 By further covering $U$ by Zariski opens, we assume $U$ is affine and of finite type over $L$.
 The morphism $s$ is quasi-compact, so $U\times_M\Spec L$ is a quasi-compact \'etale scheme over $L$.
 Then, $U\times_M\Spec L$ is a disjoint union of finitely many copies of $\Spec L$.
-Since $U$ is a finite type $L$-scheme, the map $U\times_M\Spec L\longrightarrow U$ must be a closed immersion. \end{proof} With this preparation, essentially the same argument as \cite{DO} shows: \begin{Prop}[Variant of \cite{DO}] Let $L$ be an algebraically closed field, and let $X$ be an abelian variety of dimension $d$ over $L$.
+Since $U$ is a finite type $L$-scheme, the map $U\times_M\Spec L\longrightarrow U$ must be a closed immersion. \end{proof} With this preparation, we can now state our variant of Proposition \ref{DO-point-obj-classification} in all characteristics: \begin{Prop}[Variant of \cite{DO}] Let $L$ be an algebraically closed field, and let $X$ be an abelian variety of dimension $d$ over $L$.
 Let $F\in\Dbcoh(X)$ be an object satisfying